Printer or Copy Shop in 2026: The Print Volume Dilemma

 Analyzing the printer market in 2026 leads to a clear conclusion: your decision depends almost exclusively on how much you print per month.
-Manufacturers have perfected a business model where the machine is cheap, but the cartridges cost almost as much as a fine cured ham.
-If you print fewer than ten pages a month, the corner copy shop is your best ally.
+Manufacturers have perfected a business model where the machine is cheap, but the cartridges cost almost as much as a leg of Serrano ham.
+If you print fewer than ten pages per month, the corner copy shop is your best ally.
 For volumes up to 50 pages, a basic inkjet printer might work, although the cost per page skyrockets and the print heads tend to clog.

 The technological trap of the integrated print head and cartridge 🖨️

 The current design of many home printers integrates the print head into the cartridge itself.
-This makes the replacement part more expensive, but allows manufacturers to lower the initial machine cost.
-If you print little, the ink dries and the print head clogs, forcing you to buy a new cartridge even if it's full.
-Thermal or piezoelectric inkjet technology has not evolved to solve this clogging issue, but rather to make the replacement part the real business.
-For less than 50 pages per month, the economic calculation becomes unfavorable.
+This makes the replacement more expensive, but allows manufacturers to lower the initial machine cost.
+If you print little, the ink dries up and the print head clogs, forcing you to buy a new cartridge even if it's full.
+Thermal or piezoelectric inkjet technology has not evolved to solve this clogging issue, but rather to make the replacement the real business.
+For less than 50 monthly pages, the economic calculation becomes unfavorable.

 The cartridge that cries when you open it 💧

-The copy shop charges you per page and you forget about the drama.
-At home, you open the cartridge, install the drivers, and the device asks for a calibration that eats up a third of the ink.
+The copy shop charges you per page and you forget the drama.
+At home, you open the cartridge, install the drivers, and the device asks for a calibration that consumes a third of the ink.
 Then, you print two sheets, and the following week, the print head is as dry as a bureaucrat's humor on a Monday morning.
-The manufacturer sells you the printer as a bargain, but its real business is getting you back to the store to buy ink more expensive than gasoline.
+The manufacturer sells you the printer as a bargain, but its real business is getting you to go back to the store to buy ink more expensive than gasoline.
 The copy shop wins by a landslide.